 - How large are the tour groups?

-Small Group Wine Tours are limited to six guests.
-We also have arrangements with many limousine and bus services to provide our Private Large Group Wine Tours, so we can accommodate most group sizes with little planning.
+Small Group (Shareable) Wine Tours are limited to six guests.
+We also have arrangements with many limousine and bus services to provide our Large Group Wine Tours so we can accommodate most group sizes with just a little planning.